blakdav/ffmpeg-gif-generator/README.md

 - Anyone with network access to the app can upload files and trigger FFmpeg conversions on your server
 - No input sanitization beyond basic file extension checking is guaranteed

-Run it on your LAN or Tailnet only.

 ## Stack

 - **Backend**: Python / Flask